Devs-innit/ai-toolkit/README.md

  **Technology chosen:** Python +OpenRouter API +OpenAI library + Mistral-small-3.1-24b model

- **Why I chose it:** I chose this as an absolute beginner developer as I wanted to apply what i had learnt to comprehend how GenAI tools work to my advantage in boosting productivity,learning and skills.This project helped me realize that AI isn't just magic...no,it's powered by structured API calls and well designed prompts.
+ **Why I chose it:** I chose this as an absolute beginner developer as I wanted to apply what i had learnt to comprehend how GenAI tools work to my advantage in boosting productivity, learning and skills.This project helped me realize that AI isn't just magic...no, it's powered by structured API calls and well designed prompts.

  **What it does:**I built a simple command-line AI coding assistant that accepts user questions and sends it to the  (BRAIN) OpenRouter API.
 Using a securely loaded API key,the request is passed to the Mistral model, which processes it using my system